-Misc. branding elements: Depending on the size of your company, the industry you’re in, or the content or products you produce, you might have guidelines for different things, such as audio branding—or even scent branding.
+Depending on the size of your company, the industry you’re in, or the content or products you produce, you might include directions for additional things, such as audio branding—or even scent branding.

-3) Create Your Brand Style Guide (With Examples)
+Step 3: Create Your Brand Guidelines (With Examples)

 Now that you have your outline, you can write your guidelines, including dos and don’ts, how-tos, and real-world examples.
 For each section, give enough detail to explain but don’t be exhausting.
 Helpful brand guidelines don’t just tell—they show.
 Remember: Design is there to do the heavy lifting.

-For verbal guidelines, show examples of common use-cases, such as:
+For messaging guidelines, show examples of common use-cases, such as: